rootiest/printcfg/README.md

 This set of macros is a full suite of features for Klipper.

-It requires a fair bit of configuration, but everything can be configured by setting the values of variables in the [print_variables.cfg](print_variables.cfg) file.
+It requires a fair bit of configuration, but everything can be configured by setting the values of variables in the [user_profile.cfg](profiles/default.cfg) file.

 You can also change any of these settings at runtime using `SET_GCODE_VARIABLE` commands.